Building Act 2004

 You could also call this:

-If your council is registered as a building consent authority, they must approve building plans for dams in their area until a certain time.
-This time is either just before 31 March 2009, or when the regional authority (like a bigger council) takes over this job.
+If a territorial authority is registered under section 191, they must act as a building consent authority for dams in their area.
+This is until a certain time, which is the earlier of two times.
+One time is the day before 31 March 2009, and the other time is when the regional authority takes over the functions.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 450A: Transitional and savings provision for residential pools
+450A: Transitional and savings provision for residential pools, or

 Transitional provisions: Other transitional provisions